 When we allow our children’s growth to inspire our own, we learn to enjoy the ride without riding the brakes.

-Lu Hanessian is an award-winning science journalist, author of several books, certified parent educator, and active speaker, with more than 25 years of experience and study in attachment science, neuroscience, family systems, conflict resolution, trauma and resilience.
-She is a certified applied positive psychology (CAPP), mindfulness teacher, parent educator, and trained in trauma healing (Brainspotting), with extensive studies in interpersonal neurobiology (IPNB, Mindsight Institute), learning and education, special needs and autism spectrum "gifts."
+Lu Hanessian, MSc is an award-winning science journalist and awad-winning former television anchor, author of several books, certified parent educator, and active speaker, with more than 25 years of experience and study in attachment science, neuroscience, family systems, conflict resolution, trauma, and resilience.

-She is the author of a children's book about the power of connection called "Picnic on a Cloud," the bestselling illustrated parenting parable "The Garden: A Parenting Parable," and two upcoming books out in 2017.
+She is the author of a children's book about the power of connection called "Picnic on a Cloud," bestselling illustrated parenting parable "The Garden: A Parenting Parable,"

 She's the founder of WYSH Wear your spirit for humanity, a conscious living company founded in the science of positivity, based on 9 pillars for thriving.
 She is an award-winning entrepreneur, (Soho Happening Entrepreneur of 2015), retreat and workshop leader, and presents dynamic, interactive workshops for women, teens, parents and partners.

-A veteran writer and journalist for more than 30 years, Lu;s articles and essays have been published in the New York Times, Parenting, Child and Fit Pregnancy.
+A veteran writer and journalist for more than 25 years, Lu's articles and essays have been published in the New York Times, Parenting, Child and Fit Pregnancy.
 She writes for Mindful magazine and has been a regular columnist and feature writer for the Courier Post-Gannett News/USA Today Network for ten years and writes about the science and practice of creating positive change to thrive.

-She moderated PBS's This Emotional Life with her guest panel including Dan Siegel, Sue Johnson and Ed Tronick; "Pathways to Flourishing" conference at Notre Dame University; and the UNESCO education conference in Hamburg, Germany, which she also reported for CNN Intl.
+She moderated PBS's This Emotional Life with her guest panel including Dan Siegel, Sue Johnson and Ed Tronick; "Pathways to Flourishing" conference at Notre Dame University featuring Gabor Maté; and the UNESCO education conference in Hamburg, Germany, which she also reported for CNN Intl.
 She sits on the advisory board of Attachment Parenting International.